 Likewise, with all the scandals that have rocked her campaign, Hillary continues to lead in both the head to head and four-way polling.
 This indicates that there may be a saturation effect at play here.
 Ironically, the very thing people hate most about her - her untrustworthiness - could end up being her saving grace.

 But it's also possible that this latest revelation could be the straw that breaks the camel's back for some voters.
-Clinton has struggled with millennials throughout this campaign, and there are still quite a lot of Bernie supporters who haven't forgiven her, don't like her and are want to vote for her.
+Clinton has struggled with millennials throughout this campaign, and there are still quite a lot of Bernie supporters who haven't forgiven her and don't like her.
 If enough of them stay home November 8, this could be a very close election, perhaps a little too close for comfort.